Sai-Moen/rawaccel/userspace-backend/ScriptingLanguage/Docs/Guide.md

 Usually the difference between exclusive and inclusive bounds is not significant, but it can save you from dividing by zero.

-Alternatively, the (default) value of a parameter can also be a boolean (`true` or `false`).
-In this case, the Bounds functionality is not available.
-When used in expressions, the value 0 is used if the parameter is `false`, and the value 1 is used if the parameter is `true`.

 Finally, the line is ended with `;`.
 The section is ended with `]`.